Nara Dreamland

+History

 Beginnings

+When Disneyland opened in Anaheim in 1955, Japanese businessman Kunizo Matsuo visited the park, and was so impressed with what Walt Disney made, that he envisioned an amusement park like it to be perfect in Japan.
+He then got into talks with Walt to franchise a Disney park in Japan, and it seemed well, as Disney then supposedly had Imagineers create concepts for the park, but the deal fell through, most likely due to problems involving licensing agreements.
+Still wanting to open a Disney-like park, Matsuo decided to move forward with the plans, whilst removing any Disney intellectual properties.

 On July 1, 1961, Nara Dreamland was opened to the public.
 The entrance to the park was designed to look almost identical to Disneyland, including its own versions of the Train Depot, Main Street, U.S.A., and the familiar Sleeping Beauty Castle at the hub.
-It also had a Matterhorn-type mountain (with a Matterhorn Bobsleds-type ride, called Bobsleigh) with a Skyway running through it, as well as an Autopia-type ride and a monorail.
+It also had a Matterhorn-type mountain (with a Matterhorn Bobsleds–type ride, called Bobsleigh) with a Skyway running through it, as well as an Autopia-type ride and a monorail.

-The park also had its own mascots, Ran-chan and Dori-chan, two children dressed as bearskin guards.
+The park also had its own mascots, Ran-chan and Dori-chan, two children dressed as bearskin guards, as well as some anthropomorphic animals.

-The park was initially popular as it was the closest thing to Disneyland in Japan.
-At its peak, the park had 1.7 million visitors a year.
+The park was initially popular, especially for Japanese citizens, due to its similarities to Disneyland, which did not have a location in Japan at the time.
+At its peak, the park had more than 1,600,000 visitors a year.